-Summer Sounds Returns to Hubbard Park: Free Concerts for 2025
+Summer Sounds at Hubbard Park: Free Concerts for 2026

 Warm evenings, live music, and Milwaukee River views are back on the calendar.
 Shorewood Recreation & Community Services’ Summer Sounds series once again transforms Hubbard Park into a mid-week gathering spot where neighbors spread blankets, kids dance on the lawn, and every set-list feels like the soundtrack of summer.